Croatian art: Gothic art

-One of the most outstanding works of art from the 14th century in Dalmatia is the large silver chest made for the relics of St Simeon in Zadar (1377-1380), with a portrait of the saint himself on the lid.
+One of the most outstanding works of art from the 14th century in Dalmatia is the large silver chest made for the relics of St. Simeon, with a portrait of the saint himself on the lid.
 The chest is covered with relief scenes, of which only one (the Presentation in the Temple) is biblical.
 The St Simeon reliquary crosses the boundary between the western Gothic style and Byzantine.

 Some outstanding Gothic frescoes are still preserved in churches across Istria.
 The small cemetery church of St. Nicholas in Rakotule contains some early examples of Venetian origin.
 Scenes from St Nicholas’ life are depicted in a range of colours and shades, using firm strokes to denote character and volume.
 The figures are active, and their faces have distinctive features, while details of the background are clearly taken from contemporary life.